Variational Autoencoder for Anti-Cancer Drug Response Prediction: Experiments

-\paragraph{Experiment set-up} We first train our gene expression VAE(geneVAE) model and Junction Tree VAE(JTVAE) unsupervisedly.
-Then we use geneVAE to encode gene expression data either filtered by CGC data set or not respectively on breast cancer cell lines, and use Junction Tree VAE(JTVAE) to encode anti-cancer drugs.
-With these encoded features, we train our Support Vector Regression (SVR) and Multi-Layer Perceptron (MLP) model on breast cancer cell lines.
-Finally, we generalize our model and test it on pan-cancer cell lines.
-Training set and test set are split by 9:1 for SVR models, while training set, validation set and test set are split by 18:1:1 for MLP models.
+For our experiments, we trained geneVAE and JTVAE without supervision at the first stage.
+We used the pre-trained geneVAE to encode gene expression data filtered by the CGC data set or not on the breast cancer cell lines.
+We used JTVAE to encode anti-cancer drug molecular data.
+With these encoded features, we trained the baseline SVR model and MLP model for drug response prediction.
+We first tested our model on breast cancer cell lines followed by pan-cancer cell lines.
+Besides drug response prediction, we also demonstrated that our model generated effective drugs for given cancer cell lines.
+We split the training, validation and test sets in a 9:1:1 ratio for the SVR models, and the training, validation, and test sets in an 18:1:1 ratio for the MLP models.
+We implemented and debugged our models using PyCharm running under Microsoft Windows.
+We trained the model using an Nvidia GeForce RTX 2070 Super GPU.